New York's 9th congressional district

 New York's 9th congressional district is a congressional district for the United States House of Representatives in New York City, represented by Yvette Clarke.

 The district is located entirely within Brooklyn.
 It includes the neighborhoods of Brownsville, Crown Heights, East Flatbush, Flatbush, Kensington, Midwood, Sheepshead Bay, Marine Park, Gerritsen Beach, and Prospect Lefferts Gardens.

 Prior to 2013, the district consisted primarily of middle-class white neighborhoods, including large Jewish, Italian, Irish, and Russian populations, in southern Brooklyn and south central Queens.
 Before redistricting, the Queens Tribune found that the district increasingly swung Republican following the September 11 attacks in 2001, when many police and firefighters were lost from the Rockaways.
 Its rightward shift was also attributed to the increasing tendency of Orthodox Jews to vote for Republicans.
 Its representation in Congress was reliably Democratic for decades, electing prominent liberals such as Chuck Schumer and Anthony Weiner, and, prior to that, Emanuel Celler and Elizabeth Holtzman (when the district was differently numbered).
 Briefly bucking the trend, Republican Bob Turner succeeded Weiner, who resigned on June 21, 2011, after winning the special election on September 13, 2011.
 However, the previous 9th District was eliminated soon thereafter, after New York lost two districts in the redistricting cycle resulting from the 2010 census, and its territory was divided among several neighboring districts.

 After redistricting, Yvette Clarke now represents the district.
-The district has an African American majority, and also includes most of the territory previously within the 11th District.
+The district has an African American plurality, and also includes most of the territory previously within the 11th District.
 It includes significant portions of Midwood, Brooklyn, however, that was previously within the 9th.
 In the 1980s, the district was based in Astoria and surrounding neighborhoods in Queens.
 This iteration of the district gained national attention in 1984, when its Representative Geraldine Ferraro became the vice presidential candidate of the Democratic Party.